 Barking is very important to a dog.
 It helps to ward off intruders and alert you of any potential danger.
 However, excessive barking is a huge problem.
 That is why it is important to teach dogs about the speak/quiet commands.
-It is possible to disciple this aspect of pets.
-Even though barking is a natural instinct, your dog needs to learn when he needs to be quiet.
-So, in this article, you will learn how to train your dog to speak on command and to be quiet.
+Even though barking is a natural instinct, your dog needs to learn when he should be quiet.
+So, in this article, you will learn how to train your dog to bark on command, and to be quiet on command.

 How to train a dog to be quiet?

 Before learning how to teach a dog to speak on command, it’s a good idea to start with the quiet cue.
 This comes in handy when your dog is a fan of barking a lot!
 So, follow the next steps and prepare to see some shocking results: